Ever wished you could know your job interview questions in advance?

 Even if the honest answer is “maybe, yes”, you can't afford to say it!

-Reassure the interviewer of your serious intentions by underlining the reasons you left the previous positions.
+Reassure the interviewer of your serious intentions by underlining the reasons you resigned from the previous positions.
 It goes without saying that the reasons you give should not also be characteristics of the vacancy you are applying for.

 What do you like about our company?